Gordae/CaneOS/README.md

 EULA

 If You Are 6 Or Youger.
-Ask A Parnent To Help You Install This OS.
+Ask A Parent To Help You Install This OS.
 It Is Not Recommended To Install CaneOS On C:\Windows\System32.
 You Might Have A BSOD.